 Creating micro-habits helps you create a series of small wins leading to big results.

-Are you beginning to feel slightly disappointed in the progress (or lack of) you’ve made on your new year fitness resolutions?
-First of all, give yourself a break.
+Do you often end up feeling slightly disappointed in the progress (or lack of) you’ve made on your new year fitness resolutions?
+If you’ve felt disappointed with a lack of progress during previous years or have given up entirely, you’re not alone.
 According to research data from YouGov, only 26% of those who make a fitness resolution in January will keep it.
-So if you’re disappointed with your progress or have given up entirely, you aren’t alone.
+So first of all, give yourself a break and go easier on yourself.

 Why is that 74% of people fail to keep their new year resolutions?
 The answer is often simple.
 We try to make too many big changes too soon!